imagemin/imagemin-optipng/readme.md

 Type: `boolean`<br>
 Default: `true`

-Enable error recovery.
-The program will spend a reasonable amount of effort to recover as much data as possible of a broken image.
-But the success cannot be generally guaranteed.
+The program will spend a reasonable amount of effort to recover as much data as possible of a broken image, but the success cannot generally be guaranteed.

 #### buffer